 CONTENT:

 This production includes themes of mental illness, grief, trauma, drug use, suicide, and loss, as well as explicit language and sexual content.
-The production design features loud sound effects, haze, props that create sounds similar to gunshots, and bright, strobing, and reflective lighting effects.
+The production design features loud sound effects, haze, and bright, strobing lighting effects.
 Viewer discretion is advised.

 M&T BANK EXCHANGE AT THE